+Тo present you the entire supermarket scheme, I have to start from the outside.
 What are supermarkets made of?
-This may not apply to all countries, but the majority of the supermarkets are nothing but ugly metal warehouses with a few glass windows.
-It’s obvious that the architects of those ”buildings” are trying to keep the projects as cheap as possible.
-The keywords here are: quantity over quality.
-Profit over style.
+This may not apply to all countries, but most stores are ugly metal warehouses with a few glass windows.
+It’s obvious that the architects of those bungalows are trying to keep the projects as cheap as possible.
+The keywords here are – quantity over quality; profit over style.

-Usually, the first thing that hits you is either the sweets section or the fruits and vegetables corner.
-In the first case, we have an attack meant to exploit people’s addiction to processed food – an essential element of the 21st century.
+Usually, the first thing that hits you is the sweets section or the fruits and vegetables corner.
+In the first case, we have an attack designed to exploit people’s addiction to processed food – an essential element of the 21st century.
 After all, we have all been nurtured with candies.
-As a kid half of my teeth melted into ruins from overeating with cheap bonbons.
+When I was a kid half of my teeth melted into ruins from eating cheap bonbons.

 Today, everybody craves that modern technological taste.
 We are essentially sugar junkies – even the little children. ”Mommy, buy me a waffle or I will cry like a little bitch,” says the stupid looking spoiled kid chewing on a plastic action hero figure.

 This is not planned by the staff of the supermarket.
-Those underpaid and exploited poor souls have no idea what’s really happening.
-They just ”do their jobs” as told by the upper management.
-The whole system is orchestrated by greedy entrepreneurs, marketing teams and psychologists.
+Those underpaid and exploited souls have no idea what’s really happening.
+They just ”do their jobs” as they’re told by the upper management.
+The whole system is orchestrated by greedy entrepreneurs, marketing teams, and psychologists.
 This is not a joke.
 They really rely on behavioral experts to determine how clients react to the various elements of the strategy.